 Grapes that taste like a carnival treat are so last year.
 This summer, popular berry brand Driscoll's is sharing that there is more than one way to enjoy a refreshing glass of rosé wine.
 Introducing new Rosé Strawberries - fruit with a creamy texture and sweet, peachy flavor with a soft floral finish that tastes just like something you might find at happy hour.

-Before we get any further, it should be noted these fresh strawberries don't contain any alcohol; just like how the cotton candy grapes do not contain any cotton candy.
-According to a recent press release, "a team of agronomists, breeders, sensory analysts, plant health scientists and entomologists research and develop proprietary varieties, including these new limited-edition offerings, through traditional breeding methods - no GMOs."
+Before we get any further, it should be noted these fresh strawberries don't contain any alcohol, just like how cotton candy grapes do not contain any cotton candy.
+According to a recent press release, "A team of agronomists, breeders, sensory analysts, plant health scientists and entomologists research and develop proprietary varieties, including these new limited-edition offerings, through traditional breeding methods - no GMOs."
 And it seems like this strawberry is just the beginning.
 Driscoll's has also released Rosé Raspberries which is a combination of golden and red raspberries.

 "With Rosé Berries and Sweetest Batch, we've introduced a premium new product that offers a depth of flavor variety remarkably different than anything else in the category," says Naomi Sakoda, Driscoll's product marketing manager.
 "Our team has worked tirelessly to offer the flavor-forward, highly enjoyable berries consumers have come to expect from Driscoll's."